queue-bit/queue-bit.github.io/1_work-notes/_process-engineering/ticket-flows.md

 ---
 title:  "Model Ticket Flows"
-excerpt: "Modelling ticket flows tips & tricks"
+intro: "Modelling ticket flows tips & tricks."
+description: "Modelling ticket flows tips and tricks."
-tags: "process engineering, ticket flows"
+tags: "process engineering, ticket flows, tips"
+date: "2022-10-10"
 ---

-## Modeling Ticket Flows With Diagrams
+### Modeling Ticket Flows With Diagrams

 Not all processes use tickets, but for those that do it is helpful to model them out in diagrams to gain additional insight and consensus on where improvements can/need to be made.
 I've additionally found it helpful for readers to include ticket flow diagrams within procedure documentation.

 I'm using a fairly simple example here to show the diagrams and how they might be used, I'm intentionally not diving into how the example process can be improved.

-### State Diagrams
+#### State Diagrams

 I've discussed [State Diagrams for ticket flows before](state-diagrams.md), where I landed on this diagram to illustrate a simple ticket flow a Service Desk might use: